 Did you know that facial seborrheic dermatitis is common?

 Most of us will have it at some point in our lives.
-Seborrheic dermatitis usually makes its debut in the winter.
+Seborrheic dermatitis usually makes its debut in the winter though it can be a skin problem at any time of the year.

 Over my years of dermatology practice, I've found practical remedies for facial seborrheic dermatitis treatment.
 I've helped many patients control their seborrhea, and I've tried many products on my own skin because I, too, am bothered by this most annoying rash.